Techtonica/curriculum/electives/mocha-testing.md

    - Jasmine is an out-of-the-box library that has test structure, assertions, displays test results, and spies.
    - Mocha is an extensible testing framework that provides a lot of flexibility
    - Chai is an assertion library that can be used with Mocha.
-2. Assertions inside of asynchronous code is ignored, therefore passing.
-This can lead to a false positive.
-   - Mocha also allows you to `return Promise` inside the function which gives a similar signal to the test engine to wait for async code.

 ### Guided Practice

 *FizzBuzz (again!)*
-Within your Mocha project, re-write the FizzBuzz test from the [Jasmine Testing exercises](./jasmine-testing.md#guided-practice), using `assert` syntax.
+Within your Mocha project, re-write the FizzBuzz test from the [Jasmine Testing exercises](../testing-and-tdd/jasmine-testing.md#guided-practice), using `assert` syntax.
 Refer to the [docs](https://www.chaijs.com/api/assert/) as needed to find the matchers you need.
 Ensure that the test passes.

 <details>
 <summary>Check your work</summary>